 iTunes/Finder Backup VS. iCloud: Why Local Backup Backup is Better for iOS Devices?

-To understand why local backup is wise choice, you should know some of the benefits and downsides of both backup options.
+To understand why local backup is a wise choice, you should know some of the benefits and downsides of both backup options.

 Pros of iCloud Backup: